NOTE 15 - COMMITMENTS AND CONTINGENCIES

 Legal Proceedings

 We are subject to legal proceedings, claims and liabilities that arise in the ordinary course of business.
 We accrue for losses associated with legal claims when such losses are considered probable and the amounts can be reasonably estimated.
 The Company bases any accrual for losses on a variety of factors, including informal settlement discussions.
-As of December 31, 2024, the aggregate amount accrued was approximately $2.1 million.
-The amounts accrued as of December 31, 2023 for legal matters were not material.
-For matters for which no accrual has currently been made or for potential losses in excess of amounts accrued, the Company currently believes, based on its internal investigations, that any losses that are reasonably possible and estimable will not, in the aggregate, have a material adverse effect on its financial position, results of operations, or cash flows.
+As of December 31, 2025 and 2024, the aggregate amount accrued on our consolidated balance sheets was approximately $2.1 million and represents management’s best estimate of probable losses.
+For matters for which no accrual has currently been made or for potential losses in excess of amounts accrued, the Company currently believes, based on management’s assessment, that any losses that are reasonably possible and estimable will not, in the aggregate, have a material adverse effect on its financial position, results of operations, or cash flows.
 However, the ultimate outcome of legal proceedings involves judgments, estimates, and inherent uncertainties and cannot be predicted with certainty.
 Should the ultimate outcome of any legal matter be unfavorable, it could have a material adverse effect on our business, financial condition and results of operations.
 The Company may also incur substantial legal fees, which are expensed as incurred, in defending against legal claims.

 Purchase Commitments

 From time-to-time, we enter into long-term commitments with vendors to purchase launch services and for the development of certain components in conjunction with our obligations under revenue contracts with our customers.
-As of December 31, 2024, we had remaining purchase obligations under non-cancelable commitments with ten vendors totaling $97.1 million of which approximately $39.0 million due in 2025, $37.8 million due in 2026, and the remaining $20.3 million due in 2027.
+Our aggregate purchases under these commitments totaled approximately $15.2 million and $51.6 million for the years ended December 31, 2025 and 2024, respectively.
+As of December 31, 2025, we had remaining purchase obligations under non-cancelable commitments with various vendors totaling $58.1 million of which approximately $38.5 million due in 2026, and the remaining $19.6 million due in 2027.

 About Commitments Disclosures